WE ARE NOT A FIGHT CLUB, WE DO NOT BEAT EACH OTHER UP.

 We are Martial Artists, it is what we do.

 ABOUT THE “D” MAN; Derek has been training in the Martial Arts since 1960, he started with Boxing as a Junior and then Judo as a teenager and young Man and specialising in Wing Chun since 1992 training with the late Jim Fung Chuen Keung until his passing in 2007 and then with his own Group.
-Sifu Jim Fung was a long time student of the Great Grand Master Chu Shong Tin and to a very large degree we teach the C.S.T.
-Body method here at Wing Chun Sydney.
+Sifu Jim Fung was a long time student of the Great Grand Master Chu Shong Tin and to a certain degree we teach the C.S.T.
+Body method here at Wing Chun Sydney, we just take it to its logical conclusion.
+Fist Logic.

 ABOUT THE GROUP; We are quite a small and friendly group that fluctuates between 8 and 16 Students, Wing Chun needs to be taught “Hands On” so running a large School is counter productive.